My 6 Life Lessons Learned Growing Up

-Growing up, have you ever felt like you missed out or regretted something in your past life but you realised the important factors for your future?
-I know it's pretty tough to realise that you're going to think back to your past self and say "man, I really wish I knew this sooner than later".
+Growing up, have you ever felt like you missed out on life lessons you wished you learned sooner? or have you regretted something in your past life but you realised the important factors for your future?

 By learning now, you already understand what is right and wrong.
 And people make mistakes (even the most successful people in the past).

 On Quora, I've been requested many of times with the same questions related to the topic on "what is something that you regret?" or "something that you wish you knew sooner".
-I wish I could reply to all of them so that's why I'm creating this post.
+I wish I could reply to all of them.
+That's why I'm creating this post.

-Now, these are things that I learned by myself or that I learned from people later on in life than I should have.
+Now, these are life lessons that I learned by myself or that I learned from people later on in life than I should have.

 I've made plenty of mistakes in the past and sometimes, I regret doing those mistakes but all I can say to myself now is, "the past is the past and I can't change that".

 Well, behold!
-I'm going to remind you about 6 important life wisdom that I learned throughout my years growing up.
+I'm going to share with you about 6 important life lessons learned throughout my years growing up.

 So grab your mug of coffee or tea and let's get right into it!